 Responsibilities for in-service conformity

-1. The process of checking in-service conformity is illustrated in Figure 1
+1. The process of checking in-service conformity is illustrated in Figure App5/1.

 2. The manufacturer shall compile all the information needed to comply with the requirements of this annex.
 The approval authority may also take information from surveillance programmes into consideration.